 Moving on out and moving on up

-Every travel assignment eventually comes to an end — regardless if you’re peacing out after 13 weeks or post-contract extension.
-When your time comes for a new medical travel job, take comfort in knowing you’re in control of your career and remember your recruiter is your biggest fan.
+Every travel assignment eventually comes to an end — regardless if you’re leaving after 13 weeks or post-contract extension.
+When the time comes for a new medical travel job, take comfort in knowing you’re in complete control of your allied health or travel nursing career.

 Finding your next medical assignment isn’t as intimidating as it may sound.
-In fact, at Fusion, your recruiter and back-office teams are constantly on the lookout for opportunities that align with what’s important to you in your travel career.
-So, when it comes to securing your next travel job, your main role is simply to accept or not accept offers that come from your Fusion team.
-Easy-peasy, right?!
+In fact, at Fusion Medical Staffing, your recruiter and back-office teams are constantly on the lookout for opportunities that align with what’s important to you in your travel nurse career.
+So, when it comes to securing future travel nursing jobs, your main role is simply to accept or not accept offers that come from your Fusion Medial Staffing team.
+Easy-peasy.

-The timeline for moving on out and moving on up is about “four to six weeks after your start date,” said one of Fusion’s Nursing Recruiters, Aubrey Foley.
+The timeline for moving on out and moving on up is about “four to six weeks after your start date,” said Aubrey Foley, senior nursing recruiter.
 Be aware that you’ll want to start planning ahead with your recruiter anywhere between four and six weeks from the day you started your current assignment, not the contract’s end date.
-The reason why is to give your support team plenty of time to present you with new travel options.
+The reason is to give your employers and your support team plenty of time to present you with new travel options.
 It’s always good to have options!

-Your time is largely spent on others as a professional med traveler.
+Your time is largely spent on others as a travel nurse or allied health professional.
 That includes patients, patient families, colleagues, families, and more.
-So, it only sounds fair that you dedicate time to care for yourself, too!
+So, it only sounds fair that you dedicate time to care for yourself and strike a healthy work-life balance!
 Take time off, travel for fun, visit loved ones, and enjoy the reasons you became a med traveler to the fullest.

-Before you book your ticket, there are a couple important details to consider with vacays in-between assignments:
+Before you book your ticket, there are a couple of important details to consider with vacays in-between your travel assignments and nursing assignments:

 - Some time spent vacationing is unpaid.
 Save up before your trip and stick to a budget so you have plenty of funds for excursions, fine dining, premium lodging, and more!
-As a Fusion traveler, you’re entitled to 40 hours of paid time-off (PTO) for every 1,560 hours worked.
+As a Fusion Medical Staffing traveler, you’re entitled to 40 hours of paid time off (PTO) for every 1,560 hours worked.

 - Benefits have an expiration date.
-If you receive benefits, like health insurance, from your staffing agency, you’ll need to ask your recruiter about the company policy and time off parameters to ensure you’re not losing your coverage (unless, of course, you have alternative coverage.
-In that case, what are you still doing here?!).
-At Fusion, travelers have 26 glorious days of stress-free relaxation before you get back to the grind or forfeit your benefits.
+If you receive benefits like health insurance from your staffing agency, you’ll need to ask your recruiter about the company policy and time off parameters to ensure you’re not losing your coverage (unless, of course, you have alternative coverage).
+At Fusion Medical Staffing, travelers have 26 glorious days of stress-free relaxation before you get back to the grind or forfeit your benefits.

 Plan your time off with your recruiter because nothing ruins vacation vibes faster than work.
-Let them know you’re in need of a break six-ish weeks into your assignment or sooner if you already have one foot out the door and on the beach.
-Your recruiter will focus on travel jobs with a later start date so you can fully appreciate life outside of the medical world for as long as you need.
+Let them know you’re in need of a break six-ish weeks into your new assignment, or sooner if you already have one foot out the door and on the beach.
+They will focus on finding an allied health or travel nursing job with a later start date so you can fully appreciate life outside of the medical world for as long as you need.

-The time in which you initiate your job search mission is up to you, friend.
-You have the power to choose what you want to do, where you want to go, and when you want to travel.
-Explore your traveler options and see what comes next for you in your medical traveling career.
+The time in which you initiate your job search mission is up to you.
+You have the power to choose what you want to do, where you want to go, and when you want to do travel nursing opportunities.
+Explore your healthcare traveler options and see what comes next for you in your allied health or travel nursing career.